JureSeselj/discover-the-world/README.md

 ## Site owners Goals
-* Promote various places and their landmarks around the world.
+* Promote various places, their landmarks around the world.
 * Promote the game in general and test people knowledge about geography.
 * Increase the number of players.
 * Increase rankings on search engines.